r3wald/MMM-Webuntis/README.md

 # MMM-Webuntis

-This an extension for the [MagicMirror](https://github.com/MichMich/MagicMirror).
+This an extension for the [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror).
 It allows to display your kids' cancelled and irregular lessons for schools using [Untis](https://www.untis.at) software to organize school's timetables.
 You are able to configure access for each of your kids.

 ## Installation

-1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/HeikoGr/MMM-Webuntis`.
+1. Navigate into your MagicMirror²'s `modules` folder and execute `git clone https://github.com/HeikoGr/MMM-Webuntis`.
 2. Navigate into the new folder `MMM-Webuntis` and execute `npm install` to generate the node dependencies.

+## Update

+1. Navigate into your MMM-Webuntis folder and execute `git pull`.
+2. execute `npm install` to (re-)generate the node dependencies.

 ## Using the module